fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 <br/> The Hausman test has the disadvantage that it assumes standard
 errors (which we know is a bit problematic for panel data).
 Thus, we can instead perform the following robust Wald test.
-The main idea is to add the cluster mean of the time-varying predictors to the random effects model (*J. Antonakis, N. Bastardoz, and M. Rönkkö.
+The main idea is to add the cluster means of the time-varying predictors to the random effects model (*J. Antonakis, N. Bastardoz, and M. Rönkkö.
 “On ignoring the random effects assumption in multilevel models: Review, critique, and recommendations.”
 Organizational Research Methods 24.2 (2021):